-The 1500V AC is applied at the mains plug of the appliance under test, between the protective earth conductor and the live/neutral conductors connected together.
-The 3000V AC test is applied between the live/neutral conductors connected together at the mains plug and a high voltage test probe applied to the enclosure of the appliance under test.
-No other connection is necessary.
+A high test voltage, typically greater than 1000VAC is applied at the mains plug of the appliance under test, between the live/ neutral conductors connected together. and either the protective earth conductor or a high voltage test probe applied to the exposed conductive parts of the enclosure of the appliance.